 In~\cite{rouby-17} it was conjectured that, for Berezin-Toeplitz operators with analytic symbols on a Riemann surface, one has a very accurate asymptotic description, in the semiclassical limit $k\to+\infty$, of all individual eigenvalues, provided that the operator is `nearly selfadjoint'.
 The conjecture was supported by the proof of this result in the case of analytic pseudo-differential operators acting on $L^2(\RM)$ or $L^2(S^1)$~\cite{rouby-17}, and, under some additional geometric assumption (related to complete integrability), on $L^2(\RM^2)$~\cite{melin-sjostrand-non, h-sj-04,h-sj-vn-07}.

 Although the idea of transposing these results to the Berezin-Toeplitz case is natural, analytic microlocal analysis was never applied to general Berezin-Toeplitz operators, and there was a fundamental obstacle to this.
 Namely, one should prove that the Bergman projection $\Pi_k$, viewed as a complex Fourier integral operator, has an analytic symbol with a suitable asymptotic expansion.
-Building the necessary theory and finally proving this result constitutes the core of this article, see Theorems~\ref{theom}, \ref{theo:bcn2} and~\ref{theo:line-bundle}.
+Building the necessary theory and finally proving this result constitutes the core of this article, see Theorems~\ref{theom}, \ref{bcn4} and~\ref{theo:line-bundle}.
 We hope that these results will allow to improve other semiclassical estimates involving analytic Hamiltonians like~\cite{hitr-mant-sjoe17}, and to reach phenomena that are inherently exponentially small, such as tunneling; see for instance~\cite{bonth-raym-vns19}.

 To conclude this introduction, we would like to give an informal overview of the method.
 As mentioned above, it had been realized for a long time that the asymptotic study of the Bergman kernel is tightly related to semiclassical analysis, see~\cite{boutet-sjostrand76,zelditch98}.
 More recently, other approaches have been proposed that derive asymptotic expansions in a more `elementary' (but still semiclassical) way, see for instance~\cite{b-b-sj-08}.